lairtech/lair.lang/README.md

 Also enabled simple capture transferring support in the sequence.
 Need to improve and generalize that later on.

-And of course to support the printing of the strings we extended the `printExp` with string support.
+And of course to support the printing of the strings we extended the `Lair.print` with string support.

 PEG DSL grammar for the language up so far:
 ```julia